Complaints Handling Policy

-We will acknowledge your complaint immediately if you complained to us over the phone, and within 2 working days if you have lodged your complaint through any other channel including where you left a voice message (e.g. outside our office hours).
+We will acknowledge your complaint immediately if you lodge your complaint over the phone, and within 2 working days if you lodge your complaint through any other channel including where you left a voice message (e.g. outside our office hours).

-When we acknowledge your complaint we will give you a unique reference number or similar to enable you to easily follow up on your complaint.
+When we acknowledge your complaint, we will give you a unique reference number or other identifier to enable you to easily follow up and monitor the progress of your complaint.
 We will also give you an indicative timeframe for resolving your complaint.
-You can follow up on your complaint by calling 1300 731 048 or alternatively responding to the email, which contains the complaint reference number.
+You can follow up on your complaint by calling us or alternatively responding to an email we may send you which contains your complaint reference number.

-Once we agreed on how to fix your problem, we will implement all actions required to fix the issue within 10 working days, unless you agreed otherwise or unless you have not done something that we needed you to do and we cannot proceed because of this.
+Once we agree with you on how to resolve your complaint, we will implement the actions required within 10 working days unless you agree otherwise, or unless you have not done something that we needed you to do to resolve your complaint and we cannot proceed because of this.

 Your complaint will be treated as urgent if:

-- you have applied for being in financial hardship under our Financial Hardship Policy and the issue you are complaining about directly contributes to the Financial Hardship you are experiencing, or
+- you have applied for financial hardship support under our Financial Hardship Policy and the issue you are complaining about directly relates to the Financial Hardship you are experiencing; or

 - your service has been disconnected or is about to be disconnected and we have not followed due process regarding the disconnection of your service.

 If you are unhappy with our efforts

-Where you tell us you are dissatisfied with the response times that apply to the handling or management of your complaint or want your complaint to be treated as urgent, we will, within 5 working days or 2 working days (for urgent complaints), inform you of our internal prioritisation process, internal escalation process and options for external dispute resolution.
+Where you tell us you are dissatisfied with the response times that apply to the handling or management of your complaint or want your complaint to be assessed and treated as urgent, we will, within 5 working days (or 2 working days for urgent complaints), inform you of our internal prioritisation process, internal escalation process and options for external dispute resolution.

 Frivolous or vexatious complaints

-- that we can do nothing more to resolve the complaint or assist you; and
+- that we can do nothing more to resolve your complaint or assist you; and

-We have the right to decide not to deal, or to deal further with the complaint.
-We will advise you within 5 working days of making a decision not to deal with a complaint and advise you of the reasons for our decision and provide you with options for external dispute resolution.
+We will advise you within 5 working days of making a decision not to deal with your complaint and advise you of the reasons for our decision and provide you with options for external dispute resolution.
 We will provide you with confirmation of these matters in writing within 5 working days, where requested by you.